Reinforced Latent Reasoning for LLM-based Recommendation

 $\bullet$ \textbf{Reward Design.} After obtaining multiple latent reasoning samples in diverse directions, we evaluate which direction yields better outcomes by computing a reward for each.
 In the original GRPO, autoregressive decoding is used to generate the final output for each sample, and rewards are computed based on the quality of these outputs.
 However, this process is computationally expensive due to the need for full autoregressive decoding.
 To improve training efficiency, we instead propose using the model’s perplexity (PPL) on the ground-truth answer as a proxy for the reward.
 This approach allows for faster evaluation.

 Specifically, we construct the LLM input by combining the original prompt, each sampled latent reasoning vector, and the ground-truth answer.
-We then compute the model's perplexity for predicting the ground-truth tokens and use its negative value as the reward to evaluate each latent reasoning direction.
+We then compute the model's perplexity for predicting the ground-truth tokens and use its negative value as the reward to evaluate \zy{the quality of} each latent reasoning.
 Formally, the reward for the $k$-th sampled latent reasoning $r^k$ is defined as:

-Here, $\pi_{\theta}$ represents the current policy model (i.e., the current reasoning model), and $\pi_\theta(y_i|x,r^k,y_{<i})$ denotes the predicted probability for the $i$-th token in $y$.
-The rewards corresponding to the group of sampled reasoning instances are denoted as $S = [s^0, \dots, s^K]$.
+Here, $\pi_{\theta}$ represents the current policy model (\textit{i.e.}, the current reasoning model), and $\pi_\theta(y_i|x,r^k,y_{<i})$ denotes the predicted probability for the $i$-th token in $y$.
+The rewards corresponding to the group of sampled reasoning instances are denoted as $S = [s^1, \dots, s^K]$.
 Notably, the rewards are continuous rather than discrete.

 $\bullet$ \textbf{Advantage Design.} After obtaining the reward scores, we compute the advantage.
 In the original GRPO, the advantage for each sampled reasoning instance is computed by comparing its reward to the average reward within the same sampling group.
 However, since our rewards are continuous, this approach may still yield positive advantages even when all samples in the group are of low quality, thus producing unreliable advantage signals.
 To mitigate this issue, we instead compute the advantage by comparing each reward to the batch-level average reward.
 Specifically, for a sampled reasoning $r^k$ with reward score $s^k$, the advantage is computed as: